aka-highend/fe-movie-bnc/README.md

 ## Overview

 Movie app consist of 3 pages, movie list, movie detail, and favorite list.
-Built using Next.js, Typescript, and styled-components with internationalization feature.
+Built using Next.js, Typescript, and styled-components with internationalization feature and responsive design implementation.
+Features available are: movie list, movie detail, favorite list, language toggle, and click like and favorite.

 ### Main Technologies